-Objectives 2020 Achievement Implementing the HNS Action Plan to ensure the proper operation, maintenance a the MAR-ICE service and the MAR-CIS database. and development of ~ Cooperate with coastal States and relevant regional cooperation arrangements in coordination with the Commission, in order to facilitate the exchange of best practices and develop added value projects.
-Provide technical assistance to coastal States regarding pollution preparedness a contribute to relevant work of technical bodies of the International Maritime Organ relevant Regional Agreements. • ~ Planned output 2020 Achievement / Actua al output 2020 Implement the HNS Action Plan: Maintain the network of specialised chemical experts (MAR-ICE Network) and establish a MAR ICE level 2 by which Member States could receive the technical support from the chemical industry at their command centre. ~
+Objectives 2020 Achievement Implementing the HNS Action Plan to ensure the proper operation, maintenance and development of the MAR-ICE service and the MAR-CIS database. ~ Cooperate with coastal States and relevant regional cooperation arrangements in coordination with the Commission, in order to facilitate the exchange of best practices and develop added value projects. ~ Provide technical assistance to coastal States regarding pollution preparedness and response to contribute to relevant work of technical bodies of the International Maritime Organization (IMO), and relevant Regional Agreements. ~

-$\checkmark$

-- Maintain and update database/datasheets of chemical substances for marine pollution response (MAR-CIS). - Maintain oil and chemical spills fate and trajectory modelling capabilities.
+Planned output 2020 Achievement / Actual output 2020 Implement the HNS Action Plan: Maintain the network of specialised chemical experts (MAR-ICE Network) and establish a MAR ICE level 2 by which Member States could receive the technical support from the chemical industry at their command centre.
+Maintain and update database/datasheets of chemical substances for ~ marine pollution response (MAR-CIS).
+Maintain oil and chemical spills fate and trajectory modelling capabilities.
 Maintain and update marine pollution preparedness and response related information, studies, tools, reports and inventories.
-Maintain the Dispersant Usage Evaluation Tool (DUET) and the response calculator, as appropriate.

-Coordinate the PRS User Group, Inter-Secretariat and CTG MPPR meetings, workshops, and implement the CTG MPPR Rolling Work Programme.
-The envisaged events under the CTG MPPR include training courses on specific subjects such as maritime surveillance and pollution reporting, HNS and oil spill sampling.

-Based on the outcome of the "stress tests" conducted in 2019 and the ongoing work within the Regional Agreements to update their risk assessments and risk management capabilities, follow up with the Member States at regional level to determine how best EMSA can assist in closing the identified gaps.

-Support activities of the Commission, Regional Agreements, the IMO and other relevant bodies/organisations (including participation in the Arctic Council) where appropriate.
+Maintain the Dispersant Usage Evaluation Tool (DUET) and the response calculator, as appropriate. ~ Coordinate the PRS User Group, Inter-Secretariat and CTG MPPR meetings, workshops, and implement the CTG MPPR Rolling Work Programme.
+The envisaged events under the CTG MPPR include training courses on specific subjects such as maritime surveillance and pollution reporting, HNS and oil spill sampling. ~ Based on the outcome of the "stress tests" conducted in 2019 and the ongoing work within the Regional Agreements to update their risk assessments and risk management capabilities, follow up with the Member States at regional level to determine how best EMSA can assist in closing the identified gaps. ~ Support activities of the Commission, Regional Agreements, the IMO and other relevant bodies/organisations (including participation in the Arctic Council) where appropriate. ~